SW WA Drought Hub: Workshops

 Background:

-The Gascoyne Catchments Group at its 2024 forum discussed and survey edits members and established: Hosting events that are designed by and for younger members of the pastoral community is a priority.
+The Gascoyne Catchments Group at its 2024 forum discussed and surveyed members and established: Hosting events that are designed by and for younger members of the pastoral community is a priority.

 .•has a segment where pastoralists share what they have been doing on their properties.
-This is usually in the form of rehydration and building are resilient landscape.
-Additionally, for both groups there are a number of industry presentations to help with climate resiliency and knowledge sharing.
+This is usually in the form of rehydration and building a resilient landscape.
+Additionally, for both groups, there are several industry presentations to help with climate resiliency and knowledge sharing.

 ![]() | ![]() | ![]() | ![]() | ![]() | ![]() | ![]() |